 After you use marijuana, your body has to break down THC, the active ingredient.
 THC gets into the bloodstream and is temporarily stored in fat and organs, according to Healthline.
 Long after you come down from your high, the liver has to process the THC and break it into metabolites, which is what drug tests detect.
 Because THC binds to fat, it takes longer for traces of marijuana to leave the body than other drugs such as alcohol.

 This is how long THC metabolites can be detected in different parts of the body, according to Medical News Today:

 - Blood: 3-4 hours

 The exact amount of time it takes for marijuana to leave your system varies from person to person.
 Age, sex, and BMI all affect how fast you can metabolize THC.
 Chronic use, higher doses, more potent strains, and eating edibles rather than smoking marijuana can all increase the length of time it’s detectable in your body.

 How Marijuana Drug Tests Work

-The most common drug test for marijuana is the urine test because it’s easiest to access, says Namandje Bumpus, Ph.D., a professor of pharmacology and molecular sciences at Johns Hopkins Medicine.
+The most common drug test for marijuana is the urine test because it’s easiest to access, says Namandje Bumpus, Ph.D., previously a professor of pharmacology and molecular sciences at Johns Hopkins Medicine and now Chief Scientist at the FDA.
 Like with many drug tests, you pee in a cup, and lab techs run it for a particular metabolite of THC.
 The test can run positive for up to three days if you smoked once, five days if you smoke four times per week, 10 days for daily users, and 30 days for chronic heavy users, according to Mayo Clinic Laboratories.